zaimoni/RSRevived/PreRelease/readme_revived.txt

 REVIVED 0.10.0 CHANGES
 ------------------
+* Z-detectors can clear threat tracking caused by Z.

+2020-11-09 and earlier
 * Cf. main manual's commands section for how self-orders work.
 * Friends are now enemy detectors.
 ** Handwavium: you're reading off where they want to shoot or melee, from their body language.
 You must be able to see them; detection isn't enough.